 - Is Dad connected to groups in the community?
 Does he have religious and church preferences?

-Give them any phone numbers they might need.
+Give the nurse any phone numbers the assisted living facility might need.

 If the fire alarm went off, would Dad be physically and emotionally capable of responding?
 How much support or assistance would he need to leave the building?